restimel/i18n-js-parser/README.md

 Then in your browser enter the given URL (by default it is htttp://localhost:8000/index.html).

+If you want to use a configuration file located elsewhere add its location as argument:

+	node main.js ./pages/configuration.json

 ## Configuration

 You can create a configuration.json file at the root of the application to run it with a different configuration.